anjalisinha123/SoC-Midterm-Report-Competitive-Programming/README.md

 Approach: Validates if string t is the reverse of string s.
 It manually reverses string s in place by swapping symmetric characters from both ends up to the middle of the string (s.size()/2).
 Finally, it performs a direct string equality check against

+Week 2 Progress Summary: Advanced Greedy & Data Structures Overview
+This week shifted focus toward optimization problems involving two-pointer greedy schemes, prefix sum look-aheads, coordinate sorting, and frequency/index map lookups using associative containers.
+A total of 6 problems were successfully implemented in C++.
+Problem Summaries
+1. Basketball Together
+Core Concept: Two-Pointer Greedy Strategy
+Approach: To maximize the number of winning teams, the available players are sorted by their power.
+Using a two-pointer approach, the algorithm greedily picks the strongest unassigned player to act as the team leader.
+It calculates the exact number of additional players required to make this leader's total team power cross the threshold $D$.
+The required numbers are then sacrificed from the weakest available players at the left pointer.
+2. Collecting Game
+Core Concept: Prefix Sums & Multi-Pointer Look-Ahead
+Approach: Tracks how many elements a starting element can absorb by pairing values with their original indices and sorting them.
+It constructs a prefix sum array to keep track of the cumulative score accumulated up to any element.
+The algorithm employs a trailing pointer j that scans forward as far as possible, expanding the cascade whenever the current cumulative prefix sum is large enough to absorb the next element.
+3. Ian and Array Sorting
+Core Concept: Parity & Ripple-Effect Invariance
+Approach: Analyzes whether an array can be made non-decreasing by applying operations that increase or decrease an adjacent pair of elements simultaneously.
+If the array size $n$ is odd, it is always valid.
+For even $n$, the code executes a continuous, greedy forward pass ("ripple pass").
+It forces elements into non-decreasing order step by-step and updates the subsequent adjacent element, checking if the final two elements satisfy the non-decreasing condition at the end.
+4. Points and Minimum Distance
+Core Concept: Coordinate Sorting & Greedy Path Optimization
+Approach: Minimizes the total Manhattan distance required to connect $n$ geometric points along a straight path using $2n$ line segments.
+The code sorts the entire array of coordinates.
+It then splits the sorted array cleanly down the middle, pairing the first half (representing $x$-coordinates) directly with the second half (representing $y$ coordinates) to yield the minimum possible path perimeter.
+5. Train and Queries
+Core Concept: Position Hashing / Map Index Lookup
+Approach: Optimizes route-validation queries by checking if a train can travel from station $A$ to station $B$ along a single path.
+Instead of traversing the array linearly for each query, the code uses two std::map containers to cache the absolute first_occ and last_occ indices of every station as they are read.
+Validating a path is reduced to an
+$O(1)$ lookup check to see if the earliest occurrence of $A$ is smaller than the latest occurrence of $B$.
+6. Yarik and Musical Notes
+Core Concept: Combinatorics & Frequency Maps
+Approach: Solves for pairs $(i, j)$ satisfying the equation $a_i^{a_j} = a_j^{a_i}$.
+Mathematically, this condition is only met when $a_i = a_j$, or in the single unique edge case where the values are $1$ and $2$ (since $1^2 \neq 2^1$ is false, but $2^1$ vs $1^2$ holds up under the original problem's log property transformations).
+The program populates a frequency map, calculates matching identical pairs using the combination formula $\frac{count \times (count - 1)}{2}$, and adds cross-products for counts of $1$ and $2$